Here you have a selection of links to websites that may be of interest to you. Sorry, but most sites and articles are in Spanish only.

 Casa de los Amigos is a center for peace and international understanding in Mexico City.
 The Casa was established as a nonprofit organization in 1956 by the Quaker community in Mexico, and its work continues to be rooted in Quaker values.
 They have lodging and can help you link to many interesting social justice-related activities in Mexico.

-Radio taxis and other forms of transport in Mexico City: This page from TripAdvisor has some good tips, scroll down to see contact numbers for a few radio taxi companies that you can have a taxi pick you up from any part of the city.
+Radio taxis and other forms of transport in Mexico City: This page from the Lonely Planet has some good tips, scroll down to see links to a few radio taxi companies that you can have a taxi pick you up from any part of the city.

 Alexandria, Internet Consulting.
 Web site design, hosting, domains.